 Aren’t they just adorable!?
 I love how simple these cheap Halloween porch decorations were to create.

-You want to know the best part?
+Do you want to know the best part?
 I had ALL of these supplies on hand, so it literally cost me NOTHING to create these cute little guys.

 Now that’s my kind of seasonal decor!!
-I love adding the cute little touches around the house and outside for the holidays, but can’t wrap my head around spending lots of money on decor you only see for a few weeks every year.
+I love adding the cute little touches around the house and outside for the holidays but can’t wrap my head around spending lots of money on the decor you only see for a few weeks every year.
 If you’re looking for cheap Halloween porch decorations, give this simple DIY project a try!